Indrani Mukherjee: Personal life and family

 Indrani grew up in a healthy and wholesome, traditional environment.
 She prioritized her family above all else and takes great pride in having been a good and successful wife and mother.
 She married Krishanlal Khanna, a Punjabi Khatri, and moved to Nashik outside Mumbai in 1992.
-The couple were blessed with four children, two sons and two daughters.
+The couple had four children, two sons and two daughters.
 All of them are well educated and well settled in life.
 Indrani's sons are named Anirudh Khanna and Dipankar Khanna, and they continue to live in Nashik.
 Both of them are married, and Indrani's daughters-in-law are Anju Khanna (née Ahuja) and Niketa Khanna.

-Indrani's elder daughter Deepanjali Chhapwale is married to Rahul Chhapwale, from Ambedkar Nagar, Madhya Pradesh.
-They live in London and are the parents of four children, three daughters, named Charulata, Chitralekha and Avantika, and a son, Vikram Aditya Chhapwale.
+Indrani's elder daughter Deepanjali Chhapwale is married to Rahul Chhapwale, originally from Mumbai, Maharashtra.
+They live in London and are the parents of two children, a son, Vikramaditya Chhapwale and a daughter, Avantika.

 Indrani's younger daughter Moyna Bannerjee is married to Rahul Banerjee, a Bengali Brahmin gentleman of her own caste and similar family background.
 They live in Bangalore and are the parents of two children, a son named Ranveer Bannerjee and a daughter, Nivedita Bannerjee.